 Why?
 Well, because when we wish using the adjective “good”: καλός, καλή, καλό (with the proper ending each time), it is usually for things or events that haven’t happened yet.
 Once they happen, they belong to the past.

-An example is “καλό κούρεμα” (happy haircut - yes, we do have a wish for that!)
-Once you have your hair cut, there’s no need to say “καλό κούρεμα” anymore, right?
+An example is “καλό κούρεμα” (happy haircut - yes, there's a wish for that) Once you have your hair cut, there’s no need to say “καλό κούρεμα” anymore, right?

 Καλά Χριστούγεννα actually means “Have a good Christmas day”.
 Once the day is here (and Christ is already born), “Χρόνια Πολλά” takes its place.